 Founded in 1888, Pontificia Universidad Católica is a private, Catholic university located in Santiago, Chile.
 It is one of the oldest universities in Chile, and is recognized as one of the top universities in Latin America.
 PUC is home to 18 schools on four campuses throughout the city of Santiago.
 Approximately 20,000 undergraduate and 3,500 graduate students are enrolled at PUC.

 Chile is often ranked as one of the most desirable countries in Latin America for students and tourists alike, and thus the country has seen a steady increase in international student enrollment in recent years.
 The country has a population of approximately 16 million people, while the city of Santiago is the largest in the country, with 6 million inhabitants.
-PUC’s campus is located in the capital city Santiago, located in the country’s central valley, where they can enjoy being in the modern, cultural hub of the country, while enjoying breathtaking views of the Andes mountains.
+PUC’s campus is located in the capital city, Santiago, located in the country’s central valley, where students can enjoy being in the modern, cultural hub of the country while enjoying breathtaking views of the Andes mountains.

 The majority of courses at PUC are taught in Spanish, and thus students willing and able to take courses in Spanish will have a much broader selection of courses to choose from.
 In addition, a small selection of courses at PUC are taught in English.

 Selecting courses: Students may choose from PUC’s complete course catalog.
 Be careful to browse only those courses offered during the “segundo semestre” which is fall term.
 Students hoping to take some coursework in English should click on "cursos dictados en inglès" in the course catalog.

 Course Approvals: As part of the application process, students are required to have Drexel equivalent course numbers and credit approved by the appropriate Drexel department.
 For example, to take a Literature course abroad for Drexel credit, the course equivalent must be pre-approved by Drexel’s English Department.
 Please view the Course Equivalency spreadsheet to see a list of courses previous students have taken that have already been pre-approved.
 You are welcome to select from these courses, but please know that it is not guaranteed that these courses will be offered every year.